What Documents Do You Need for Car Insurance?

-What Do I Need to Set Up Car Insurance?
+What Do You Need to Get Car Insurance?

 A good portion of the information you'll need can be found by using online research tools like a VIN decoder or vehicle history report.
 Whether you find everything you need in these reports or need to research further, there are a number of details your car insurance company will need.